pamar123/weather-dashboard/ReadMe.md

 4. Click on cities in the search history to quickly view their weather again
 5. Use the delete button to remove cities from the search history

-## Screenshots
-[Add screenshots of your working application here]

 ## Deployment
 The application is deployed on Render and can be accessed at: [Add deployed URL here]

 ## License
 ISC

-## Questions
-For any questions about the project, feel free to visit my GitHub profile or contact me via email:
-- GitHub: [Your GitHub Profile]
-- Email: [Your Email]